 If you email us, this information comes to John Barefoot personally and he will reply individually by the same method via AOL.com.
 Your email address is therefore stored as an AOL contact service on our computer used for email.
 This data is kept in case of future correspondence on the same matter, but is not used for unconnected email marketing.

-Visitors to our website will also provide certain information to us via cookies which may include your IP address, geographical information, etc.
+Visitors to our website will also provide certain information to us via cookies which may include your IP address, general geographical information, etc.

 3. What other personal data do we process and why?